 Instructors teaching the course should not have been disciplined by the Board for a violation of the Rules of Professional Conduct.

 An ethics course should cover the following topics:

 - Integrity - 15%

 - Objectivity - 15%

 - Independence (as it pertains to accounting) - 15%

 - AICPA, SEC, and the Board of Accountancy's ethics rules - 10%

 Topical coverage should incorporate a majority of accounting case studies and moral dilemmas supplemented by business and general case studies and moral dilemmas.

-An ethics course should be delivered in a face-to-face, traditional classroom setting.
+An ethics course should be delivered in a face-to-face, traditional classroom setting at least once annually.
 Courses offered in a hybrid or distance learning format may be considered at a later date and must be approved by the Board.

 Approved Ethics Courses